 When will drivers need to use their cards?

 Finally, consider when drivers will need access to their card.
 While it is not always the case, time and day fleet card restrictions should usually match company hours.
-This helps prevent employees from using company cards for personal vehicles.
+This helps prevent employees from using their card for personal vehicles.

-Alerts Offer a Secure Solution When Fleet Card Controls are Too Restrictive
+Alerts Offer a Secure Solution When Controls are Too Restrictive

-There are a number of situations where fuel card controls are too restrictive and would prohibitively limit drivers’ ability to purchase fuel.
-In these cases, it is best to relax your card controls and use fuel card alerts to help protect your business from fraud.
+There are a number of situations where controls are too restrictive and would prohibitively limit drivers effectiveness in their day to day work.
+In these cases, it is best to relax your card controls and use email alerts to help protect your business from fraud.

-For example, some companies have employees that need 24-hour access in case of emergencies.
+For example, some employees may need 24-hour access in case of emergencies.
 In these situations, time and day restrictions would be prohibitively restrictive.
-Instead, an alert that sends an email whenever a transaction is made outside of business hours allows drivers to get the fuel they need, while still keeping you informed of any irregular transactions.
+Instead, you should opt for an alert that sends an email whenever a transaction is made outside of business hours allows drivers to get the fuel they need, while still keeping you informed of any irregular transactions.

-Adjustments can be temporary, or permanent and should be regularly reviewed to ensure they accurately reflect your fleet’s needs.
-Some fuel card services offer online tools that allow you to view and adjust your cards’ restrictions at any time, making this process quick and easy.
+Adjustments can be either temporary or permanent and should be regularly reviewed to ensure they accurately reflect your fleet’s needs.
+Most vendors offer online tools that allow you to view and adjust your cards’ restrictions at any time, making this process quick and easy.

 The purchase controls you establish should fit the unique needs of your business.
-This starts by understanding the controls available on your company fuel card, then asking key questions about how you expect cards to be used.
-Alerts can also help notify you of suspicious transactions, but it may be more important to establish a fuel card policy with you drivers.
+You can begin this process by reviewing the options available, then asking key questions about how you expect cards to be used.
+Alerts can also help notify you of suspicious transactions, but it may be more impactful to establish a fuel policy with you drivers.
 This makes drivers aware of their expectations and the controls on the cards, stopping fraud before it can be attempted.

 Topic: Fleet Fuel Cards